lkris2uic/GitLab2/README.md

-This is a sample repository that I use to test my code
+This is a sample repository that I use to practice my code.
+I love coding and Git